Click on any picture to see a larger version.

 The Santa Monica Museum of Art sponsored installation art projects for the courtyard outside its building.
 One of them was the “Junker Car Garden,” a Mercedes that was gutted and planted with succulents to symbolize Santa Monica’s commitment to environmental sustainability.

 The Museum moved out in 2015, after Wayne Blank significantly raised the rent amid controversy over proposed redevelopment plans for Bergamot Station.
-It has since changed its name to Institute of Contemporary Art, Los Angeles, in anticipation of a 2017 reopening in Downtown Los Angeles.
+It reopened in September 2017 as the Institute of Contemporary Art, Los Angeles, in a new location in the Arts District of Downtown Los Angeles.

 The William Turner Gallery occupies the largest space at Bergamot Station.
 It’s an appropriate setting for modern painting and sculpture.
 A highly polished but imperfect black stone floor contributes distorted reflections that synergistically enhance the works on display.
 Like Bergamot Station itself, the floor can even serve as a medium for creating new art.

 “Contemporary abstract artist” Amber Goldhammer has a working studio and gallery at Bergamot Station.
 When I was there on a summer weekend, she invited visitors to use her materials to “paint love,” as part of her current series exploring the myriad ways of saying “I love you.”

 The route map for Santa Monica’s “Big Blue Bus” transit system shows something enigmatically labeled The Water Garden near the stop for Bergamot Station, at Olympic Boulevard and 26th Street.
 Despite being directly across the street from a very popular attraction, The Water Garden is not mentioned in any guidebook I’ve seen.